ErpNetDocs/tech/modules/work-management/ai/assistant.md

 Even when multiple users work with the same model, their conversations and context remain fully isolated.

----

 ## Working with context: Get Data

-One of the strongest capabilities of AI Assistant is its ability to work with the context of the current screen.
+One of the strongest capabilities of the AI Assistant is its ability to work with the context of the current screen.

 When working with a specific record (for example, a Feature, Case, or Document), you can use the **Get Data** button.

 It:

 * extracts the relevant data from the currently opened record;
-* sends it to AI Assistant as context;
+* sends it to the AI Assistant as context;
 * allows the assistant to base its responses on real data.

 Typical scenarios include:

 * generating a User Story from a Feature;
 * summarizing a record;
-* validating whether data is filled in correctly.
+* validating whether the data is filled in correctly.

 ![Assistant Get Data](assistant_get_data.png)